 Yes.
 If you are copying material for use in teaching a course, fair dealing allows for limited copying of short excerpts of copyright protected works.
 SFU has fair dealing limits for copying for educational purposes set out in the policy Application of Fair Dealing under Policy R30.04 and summarized in the Copyright and Teaching infographic.
 Generally, you can copy up to 10% of a work or one chapter of a book; see the Copyright and Teaching infographic for details.

 The material copied can only be distributed to students engaged in a specific course of study at SFU and cannot be made available to those not in the class.
 The short excerpt can be made available as a class handout (or email); in Canvas; or as part of a coursepack.
 Copying under fair dealing cannot exceed the limits in the Copyright and Teaching infographic per course and per semester, i.e., copying chapter after chapter from one book throughout the semester will not qualify.

 If you are copying material for use on a website, in publicity materials, for publication or any other use outside a course, you may need the permission of the copyright holder.
-See the Instructors' resources page for sources of less copyright-restricted materials, or contact the Copyright Officer (firstname.lastname@example.org) with a specific question or for help obtaining permission.
+Contact the Copyright Officer (firstname.lastname@example.org) with a specific question or for help obtaining permission.